Citizens' Rights Directive: Scope

-Pursuant to articles 4 and 5 of the directive, any EEA citizen can leave their own country and enter another EEA state without a visa by presenting a valid passport or national identity card.
-If an EEA citizen is unable to present a valid passport or national identity card at the border, they must nonetheless be afforded every reasonable opportunity to obtain the necessary documents within a reasonable period of time or corroborate or prove by other means that they are covered by the right of free movement.
+Pursuant to articles 4 and 5 of the directive, any citizen of an EEA country may leave their own country and enter another EEA state without a visa by presenting a valid passport or national identity card.
+People unable to present a valid passport or national identity card at the border must be afforded every reasonable opportunity to obtain the necessary documents within a reasonable period of time or corroborate or prove by other means that they are covered by the right of free movement.

-The directive applies to any EEA citizen who is moving to and living in an EEA state other than their own (the exclusion is based on the principle of non-interference with purely national issues).
-However, it also applies when a European citizen is moving back to their home country after staying in another EEA state, as defined in the case of Surinder Singh.
-For dual citizens with two EEA nationalities, the directive can apply in any EEA state.
-Temporary limitations are in place for the new member states of the EU.
+The directive applies to any citizen of an EEA country who is moving to and living in an EEA state other than his own (the exclusion is based on the principle of non-interference with purely national issues).
+However, it also applies when a covered person is moving back to his home country after staying in another EEA state, as defined in the case of Surinder Singh.
+For dual citizens with two EEA member state nationalities, the directive can apply in any EEA state.
+Temporary limitations can be put in place for the new member states of the EU.

 To be fully covered by the European right of free movement, the EEA citizen needs to exercise one of the four treaty rights: